vidyann/sample-s2s-voip-gateway/CONTRIBUTING.md

 ## Licensing

 See the [LICENSE](LICENSE) file for our project's licensing.
-We will ask you to confirm the licensing of your contribution.
+By submitting a pull request you certify that your contribution may be distributed under GPLv2 (or, at your option, any later version) and that you have updated the `NOTICE` file and relevant license headers when required.